 The Rhodes Scholarship

-What is distinctive about the Rhodes Scholarship?
+What is the Rhodes Scholarship?

 What does the Rhodes Scholarship Cover?